Saturday, May 24, 2025

 Software Processor RAM GPU

-3DS Max 64-bit Intel® or AMD® multi-core processor 8GB NVIDIA GTX 690 or equivalent
+3DS Max 64-bit Intel® or AMD® multi-core processor 4GB(8GB or more recommended) Workstation GPU listed here

-Blender* 64-bit quad core CPU (eight core recommended) 8GB Open GL Support and 2GB RAM (8GB vRAM recommended)
+Blender* 64-bit quad core CPU (eight core recommended) 8GB(32GB recommended) Open GL Support and 2GB RAM (8GB vRAM recommended)

 The following section may be a bit too technical for some, if that’s the case for you please check my beginner’s guide to computer specifications